articulate/helmcharts/stable/pritunl/README.md

 # Pritunl Helm Chart

 This project will install a Pritunl server-side deployment in a Kubernetes cluster.
-It was written with Amazon EKS in mind.
+It was originally written for use in Amazon EKS.

 This creates a `Deployment` of Pritunl clustered with a default replica count of `3`.
 The Pritunl instances will use the associated `mongodb` database instance to function in a cluster without further configuration.

 Don't skip over the "Important Considerations" section at the end before installing!

 **NOTE:** Install a `mongodb` chart first!
 Don't skip this step.
 Once that's done, you can install the `pritunl` chart using the typical commands.
 The chart, by default, expects `mongodb` to be reachable via `pritunl-mongodb.{{ .Release.Namespace }}.svc.cluster.local`.

+**HoweverIf** - if you want to run with built-in `mongodb` without an external database, set `mongo.useLocalDB` to `true`.
+This will use `mongodb` directly on the Pritunl `Pods`, but this will not persist your data.
+This is handy for a proof-of-concept or for testing.

 ## Prerequisites